Boomtown Reno

 Boomtown Reno is a hotel and casino located in Verdi, Nevada, just west of the Reno–Sparks metropolitan area.
-The hotel has 318 guest rooms and suites and the casino has a 39630 sqft gaming area.
+The hotel features 318 guest rooms and suites, and the casino has a 39630 sqft gaming area.

 History

-The property originally began as a truck stop, then named Bill and Effie's, in the mid-1960s serving travelers on Interstate 80 and gradually expanded into a full hotel-casino resort.
+The property began as a truck stop called Bill and Effie's, in the mid-1960s serving travelers on Interstate 80.
+Over time, it expanded into a full hotel-casino resort.